Grill masters swear by wet aging when it comes to having the ultimate tender brisket.

 Important Note: As the meat ages in the fridge, air bubbles will form inside the cryovac packaging as the proteins break down.
 These bubbles are a normal part of wet aging, so don’t let this alarm you.

-Step Three: Open and Cook the Meat
+Step Three: Open and Prepare The Meat

 When you reach the date you desire to cook the meat, remove the package from the refrigerator and open it up.